 High-touch surfaces easily accumulate harmful bacteria, viruses, and other contaminants.
 Frequently disinfecting key areas helps control germ spread and protect health, especially amid viral outbreaks.
-This article will examine the top 5 high touch surface zones in homes and public places needing routine frequent disinfection.
+Let’s examine the top 5 high-touch surface zones in homes and public places needing routine, frequent disinfection.

 What are High-Touch Surfaces?